hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 [![](images/duplicates_auto_resolution_comparison.png)](images/duplicates_auto_resolution_comparison.png)

 If we imagine the files coming in as 1 and 2, the auto-resolution rule will test every rule here as if 1 were A and 2 were B. If any tests fail, it tries again with 2 as A and 1 as B. If either way fits, that sets our AB pair order.
 If the pair does not fit either way around, this counts as a test failure and no action is taken.
-Complicated rules that want to select a small subset of pairs (e.g. selecting an AB where `A has > 1.25x the num_pixels of B`) will have many test failures--this is normal.
+Complicated rules that want to select a small subset of pairs (e.g. selecting an AB where `A has > 1.25x the num_pixels of B`) will have many test 'failures'--this is normal.

 Since for our example rule we know that every incoming search pair will include one jpeg and one png, we can simply define that A has to be the jpeg, and we know that every pair will be ordered A-jpeg, B-png.
-In this case, since the search ensures that every pair has one jpeg, every single pair will pass the test exactly one way around; none will fail.
+Every single pair will pass the test exactly one way around; none will fail.

 You can get more complicated: